Snyk's ToxicSkills Audit: 13.4% of Public Skills Are Vulnerable

 with: { sarif_file: skills-scan.sarif }

-The job fires on the first day of each quarter, scans every skill in the mirror, fails the workflow if anything critical is found, and uploads SARIF so GitHub's code-scanning dashboard becomes your audit trail.
+It fires on the first day of each quarter, scans every skill in the mirror, fails the workflow if anything critical turns up, and uploads SARIF so GitHub's code-scanning dashboard becomes the audit trail.
+That last bit is the part to show an auditor: quarterly automated re-vetting, scanner output in SARIF, retained in CI history.
+That's what supply-chain hygiene looks like once it's evidence instead of a good intention.

 The regulatory framing

-For regulated teams in Singapore, supply-chain risk is squarely within scope of the MAS Technology Risk Management Guidelines — software dependencies, third-party components, and ongoing assurance are explicit obligations.
-The MAS Information Paper on AI Model Risk Management (December 2024) extends the same principles to AI components: independent validation, ongoing monitoring, change-management discipline.
+For regulated teams in Singapore — and that's the lens I default to now — supply-chain risk sits squarely inside the MAS Technology Risk Management Guidelines.
+Software dependencies, third-party components, ongoing assurance: explicit obligations, all of them.
+The MAS Information Paper on AI Model Risk Management (December 2024) extends the same principles to AI components — independent validation, ongoing monitoring, change-management discipline.
 Agent skills are software dependencies.
 Treating them as anything less is a finding waiting to happen.

-For everyone else: this is the moment to ship the boring controls before the marketplace ecosystem matures further.
-OWASP has drafted an Agentic Skills Top 10, which is a sign of where the industry expects standards to land.
-Better to have strictKnownMarketplaces, pinned SHAs, and a quarterly CI job in place before that becomes an audit checklist than after.
+For everyone else: ship the boring controls before the ecosystem matures further.
+OWASP has drafted an Agentic Skills Top 10, which tells you where the industry expects standards to land.
+Far better to have strictKnownMarketplaces, pinned SHAs, and a quarterly CI job in place before that becomes an audit checklist than to retrofit them after.

 The Cutler.sg Newsletter